-An annotated bibliography is a list of annotation of sources in alphabetical order.
+An annotated bibliography is a list of sources on a single topic, with an annotation provided for each source.
 An annotation is a one or two paragraph summary and/or analysis of an article, book, or other source.
-Generally, the first paragraph provides a summary of the source in direct, clear terms.
+Generally, the first paragraph of the annotation provides a summary of the source in direct, clear terms.
 The second paragraph provides an analysis or evaluation of the source, taking into consideration the validity, audience, holes in the argument, etc.

-Note: Always check with your professor to see exactly what he/she wants included in your annotations.
+Note: Always check with your professor to see exactly what they want included in your annotations.
 Also, check with your professor on the length of each annotation.
 Always get specific guidelines.
-They can often be organized by subject, but the entries in every group should be in alphabetical order.

 There are three main types of annotations, and the different kinds of information can be combined, such as the summary and evaluation or evaluation and reflection, etc.

 The evaluation—This type of annotation examines the source’s strengths and weaknesses.
-You can also state why/how the article is useful or interesting and who it would be useful for (someone new to the topic, someone knowledgeable about the topic, graduate students or professional, undergraduates, etc).
+It may also state why/how the article is useful or interesting and who it would be useful for (someone new to the topic, someone knowledgeable about the topic, graduate students or professional, undergraduates, etc).

-The reflection—This type of annotation states how it informed (or did not inform) your research.
-It may also state how it helped shape your argument and/or how it changed your view on the topic.
+The reflection—This type of annotation states how the source informed (or did not inform) your research.
+It may also state how the source helped shape your argument and/or how it changed your view on the topic.

 The first is an example of an annotation done in two paragraphs and written in complete sentences.
 This type of annotation is the most thorough.
 The first paragraph summarizes the source’s argument, and the second paragraph evaluates the source.
 The second annotation is more informal and written in phrases.
 It gives a basic summary and evaluation.
 The third is similar to the second in that it provides summary and evaluation, but it is written in full sentences.
 These are only three examples of the many different forms an annotation can take.
 Always check with your professor for guidelines on length, style, and content.
 Note the use of the third person and the use of the source author’s name only once in the beginning.